Frequently Asked Questions

 - Conveyance relating to inheritance of estate (regardless of whether there is any will)

-- Deed of exchange of an immovable property for another immovable property
+- Deed of exchange (not involving any conveyance on sale) of an immovable property for another immovable property

 Who shall pay the levy?